Du Sengming: Service under Lu Anxing

-Avenging Lu Zixiong
+Mutiny in Jiao province

-In 542, a rebellion headed by Lý Bôn in Jiaozhou broke out in response to the cruel administration of the Inspector of Jiaozhou, Xiao Zi (蕭諮).
-The Inspector of Guangzhou, Xiao Ying (蕭映), was tasked in quelling the rebellion with Lu Zixiong and Sun Jiong (孫冏) serving as his generals.
-At the time, the summer was unusually hot, so Zixiong and Jiong advised Xiao Ying to wait for autumn.
-However, Xiao Ying ignored them, and in 343, he was badly defeated by the rebels.
-Xiao Zi was quick to accuse Zixiong and Sun Jiong of collaborating with the rebels.
+In 542, a rebellion headed by Lý Bôn in Jiao province broke out in response to the cruel administration of the provincial inspector, Xiao Zi (蕭諮).
+The Inspector of Guang province, Xiao Ying (蕭映), was tasked in quelling the rebellion, accompanied by Lu Zixiong and Sun Jiong (孫冏) serving as his generals.
+At the time, the summer was unusually hot, so Lu and Sun advised Xiao Ying to wait for autumn.
+However, Xiao Ying ignored them, and in 543, he was badly defeated by the rebels.
+Xiao Zi was quick to accuse Lu and Sun of collaborating with the rebels.
 Emperor Wu believed Xiao Zi and issued the two's execution in December of that year.

-The death of Zixiong greatly angered Du Tianhe, who felt that the Lu family had treated him well.
+The death of Lu Zixiong greatly angered Du Tianhe, as the Lu family had treated him well.
 He conspired with Lu Zixiong's brothers, Lu Zilüe (盧子略) and Lu Zilie (盧子烈) in Nanjiang, telling them:

-The brothers agreed, and together with Du Sengming and his peer, Zhou Wenyu, they rose in rebellion and arrested the new Protector of Nanjiang, Shen Yi (沈顗).
-They marched onto Guangzhou and placed the provincial capital under siege as the rebels rapidly grew in number, creating an entirely new crisis in the region.
+The brothers agreed, and together with Du Sengming and their peer, Zhou Wenyu, they rose in rebellion and arrested the new Protector of Nanjiang, Shen Yi (沈顗).
+They marched onto Guang and placed the provincial capital under siege while their numbers rapidly grew, creating an entirely new crisis in the region.
 In 544, the Prefect of Gaoyao, Chen Baxian, was ordered by Xiao Ying to put down the rebels.
 With 3,000 elite soldiers, Chen crushed the rebellion.
 Du Tianhe was killed in battle while Du Sengming and Zhou Wenyu were both captured by Chen.
 Chen was impressed by Du and Zhou's display of bravery and thought of them as model soldiers.
-Because of that, he did not punish them but instead released them.
-Du became a member of Chen's staff while Zhou would do the same a bit later.
+Hence, he decided not to punish them and released them.
+Du became a member of his staff, while Zhou followed suit soon after.